Using Nvidia vGPU on Proxmox VE

 Nvidia Driver

-When writing this article (December 2022), the latest available GRID driver is version 15.0 and it includes vGPU driver 525.60.12.
-You can find it atThis is the latest version.
-Newer versions may require additional patches to function properly.
+At the time of writing (December 2022), the latest GRID driver is version 15.0, paired with vGPU driver 525.60.12.
+You can find it atCheck the latest version here.
+Newer versions may require additional patches to function.

 注意在註冊得時候如果使用免費的 email 提供商的 email 會需要透過人工認證才能註冊成功,請使用自己 domain 的 email。